Honeyme291/StandardCLSC/README.md

-It's a java simulation for our scheme in the standard model
+We have uploaded the simulation experiments of our CLS scheme, as well as all the detailed processes discussed in the paper, in the accompanying PDF file.
+Researchers interested in further exploring these aspects are welcome to refer to the document.